Biological Sciences

 All students in the graduate programs in Biology and Microbiology will take the following courses:

-BIOL 6690Careers in Life Sciences (fall semester of first year)1
+BIOL 6690Introduction to Graduate Studies (fall semester of first year)1

 BIOL 6691Seminar (second semester for M.S. students; third semester for doctoral students)1